-The Butano Farms San Francisco Garter Snake Habitat Enhancement Project (project) will enhance habitat for San Francisco garter snake (Thamnophis sirtalis tetrataenia) and California red-legged frog (Rana draytonii).
-The Butano Farms Project Area consists of 65 acres (Project Area) in San Mateo County, CA owned and managed by the Peninsula Open Space Trust (POST).
-Project activities include modifying an existing 1-acre pond and 14.5 acres of surrounding upland vegetation to enhance aquatic and upland habitat for San Francisco garter snake (SFGS) and California red-legged frog (CRLF).
+The San Mateo Resource Conservation District welcomes contractors to bid on the Butano Farms San Francisco Garter Snake Habitat Enhancement Project (project) to enhance habitat for San Francisco garter snake (Thamnophis sirtalis tetrataenia) and California red-legged frog (Rana draytonii).
+The Butano Farms project area consists of 65 acres (Project Area) in San Mateo County, CA owned and managed by the Peninsula Open Space Trust (POST).
+Project activities include modification of approximately 2 acres of existing pond and wetland and 14.5 acres of surrounding upland vegetation to enhance aquatic and upland habitat for San Francisco garter snake (SFGS) and California red-legged frog (CRLF) while also supporting active cattle grazing on the property.

 The project provides mitigation for biological impacts associated with Pacific Gas & Electric Company (PG&E) Line 101 Inline Inspection and Upgrade, and Lomita Park Station Rebuild Project in the City of Millbrae, San Mateo County.
 PG&E provided financial contribution to RCD for management of land with emphasis on management for San Francisco garter snake.
-Restoration activities are consistent with the recovery actions outlined in the San Francisco Garter Snake Recovery Plan, which concludes that restoration of upland, riparian and aquatic habitat is necessary for the recovery of the SFGS and will support recovery of the CRLF (USFWS 1985; USFWS 2006a).
+Restoration activities are consistent with the recovery actions outlined in the San Francisco Garter Snake Recovery Plan, which concludes that restoration of upland, riparian, and aquatic habitat is necessary for the recovery of the SFGS and will support recovery of the CRLF (USFWS 1985; USFWS 2006a).

 The RCD seeks qualified contractors (Contractor) to implement project actions detailed in the Project Description, Plans, and Specifications (Exhibit A).
-Aquatic activities are currently at 65% design and no significant changes are anticipated; the selected contractor would be involved with design review, construction feasibility, and value engineering with the RCD and engineer.